 The Role of the Graduate College

 The Graduate College is the central point of contact for all graduate admissions at Florida Atlantic University.
-When prospective students submit their applications electronically through FACTS, the Graduate College ensures the student has submitted the application fee, required original transcripts from regionally accredited schools, and official test scores before referring the student's file to the graduate program.
+When a prospective graduate student submits an application online, the Graduate College ensures the student has submitted the application fee, required original transcripts from regionally accredited schools, and official test scores (if required) before referring the student's file to the graduate program.
 The Graduate College also reviews applicants' answers to the conduct questions on the application to determine if the student is admissible.

 Graduate Admissions Training

-The process of admitting graduate students through the Graduate College is almost entirely paperless.
-The college and academic units utilize a variety of electronic systems (such as BANNER, VIP, and DARTBOARD) to manage the admissions process from start to finish.
-It is imperative that all faculty and staff who work with graduate admissions attend Graduate College Admissions Training.
-The training is especially important in light of the new implementation of Banner and is designed to provide you with the information you will need to efficiently review and admit graduate students.
-To schedule training, please call (561) 297-3624 or (561) 297-0056 or e-mail email@example.com.
+The process of admitting graduate students is almost entirely paperless.
+The college and academic units utilize a variety of electronic systems (such as Banner, VIP, Dartboard, and the Graduate Admissions Reviewer Interface) to manage the admissions process from start to finish.
+It is imperative that all faculty and staff who work with graduate admissions familiarize themselves with these systems in order to efficiently review and admit graduate students.